jeff-hykin/berkeley_pacman/documentation/SETUP.md

     * `cd *this-repo*`
 * Actually run some code
     * run `commands/start` to get into the project environment
-        * Note: this will almost certainly take a while the first time because it will auto-install exact versions of everything: `node`, `python`, `ruby`, all modules for them, etc
+        * Note: this will almost certainly take a while the first time because it will auto-install exact versions of everything: `bash`, `grep`, `python`, all pip modules, etc
     * run `project commands` to list the project commands